Hisyeo/mocko/README.md

 # yôn Mocko

-A CAT (computer-assisted translation) tool that runs in the browser but saves data locally (no accounts).
+A CAT (computer-assisted translation) tool that runs in the browser but saves data locally (no accounts) and works offline.

 ## Functionality